vinfreecs/genga/docs/Integrator.rst

 ----------------------

 The :literal:`Maximum encounter pairs` parameter in the :ref:`param.dat<ParamFile>` file, sets the amount of memory that is allocated to store close encounter pairs of each body.
-When a body has more close encounters that specified here, then the simulation is stopped and an error massa is written.
+When a body has more close encounters that specified here, then the simulation is stopped and an error message is written.
 Setting a larger value of :literal:`Maximum encounter pairs` increases the memory usage of the code.